 A multiverse analysis based on key forks sheds light on how important each fork is in generating dispersion in estimates.
 It turns out that many forks add substantial dispersion in estimates.
 Two particularly powerful ones are sampling frequency and the statistical model.
-Using a non-linear model at high frequency to estimate a low frequency trend can add substantial noise (Jensen's inequality).
+Using a nonlinear model at high frequency to estimate a low-frequency trend can therefore add substantial noise (Jensen's inequality).

 NSEs being substantial is worrisome.
 An encouraging result, however, is that peer feedback reduces NSEs by half.
-We further like to note that #fincap NSEs are likely to be an upper bound for real-world dispersion in (published) estimates.
-First, published papers likely have gone through more stages of feedback.
+We further note that #fincap NSEs are likely to be an upper bound for real-world dispersion in (published) estimates.
+First, published papers have likely gone through more stages of feedback.
 Second, papers submitted to a journal enter further review stages only if referees judge them to be of high enough quality.
-Published results might further be affected by p-hacking, which is a selective process and thus likely further reduces dispersion, and potentially introduces bias.
-Overall, we believe the full process towards published empirical research deserves further scrutiny.
-Yet, the strong peer-feedback that we document encourages the profession to think of more ways to interact in order to reduce NSEs.
+Published results might also be affected by p-hacking, which is a selective process and thus likely further reduces dispersion, and potentially introduces bias.
+Overall, we believe the full empirical research publication process deserves further scrutiny.
+Notwithstanding, the strong peer feedback that we document encourages the profession to think of more ways to interact to reduce NSEs.

 Finally, our multiverse analysis provides guidance on what threshold to use in individual tests when accounting for multiple testing.
-Bonferroni assumes independence among test statistics and adjusts significance levels by the number of tests: 164 in the case of #fincap.
-Bootstrapped multiverse results show that there is substantial correlation among test statistics and finds adjustment factors that range between 13 and 91 (depending on RT-hypothesis).
-The threshold for two-sided testing at 5% therefore should be at least $\Phi(1 - 0.025/13) = 2.9$.
-This is in line with the 3.0 lower bound recommended by Harvey et al. (2016) for factor tests in asset pricing.
+Bonferroni assumes independence among test statistics and adjusts significance levels by the number of tests, 164 in the case of #fincap.
+Bootstrapped multiverse results show that there is substantial correlation among test statistics and finds adjustment factors that range between 13 and 91 (depending on the RT hypothesis).
+The threshold for two-sided testing at the 5% level should therefore be at least $\Phi(1-0.025/13)=2.9$.
+This is in line with the 3.0 lower bound recommended by Harvey, Liu, and Zhu (2016) for factor tests in asset pricing.